The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: Introduction

-are both $2$-valued (counting intersections according to multiplicity).
-In \cite{bullettPenrose:rlshc01}, this set-up was extended to polynomials $g\in \cplx[z_1,z_2]$ of arbitrary degree that induce relations $V_g\subset \pro\times\pro$ such that the first map given by \eqref{E:maps} is $m$-valued and the second map is $n$-valued, $m, n\geq 2$.
-It would be interesting to know whether such a correspondence exhibits an equidistribution property in analogy to Brolin's Theorem \cite[Theorem 16.1]{brolin:isirf65}.
-This problem is the starting point of this paper.

 The reader will be aware of recent results by Dinh and Sibony \cite{dinhSibony:dvtma06} that, it would seem, should immediately solve the above problem. {\em However, key assumptions in the theorems of \cite{dinhSibony:dvtma06} fail to hold for many interesting correspondences on $\pro$.} We shall discuss what this assertion means in the remainder of this section.
-We will need several definitions to be able to state our results rigorously, which we postpone to Section~\ref{S:results}.

 On the dynamics of multivalued maps between complex manifolds: results of perhaps the broadest scope are established in \cite{dinhSibony:dvtma06}.
 We borrow from \cite{dinhSibony:dvtma06} the following definition.